Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: System Model

 \section{System Model}

-The system consist of $T$ UEs with a single antenna and $M$ APs, where each AP has $A$ antennas, ensuring that $T \ll MA$.
-Within the coverage area of interest, there is a uniform distribution of both APs and UEs, and APs work together to service the UEs using the same frequency and time resources.
-Every AP is linked to the CPU by fronthaul link, so that the network can operate together and process signals.
-Using uplink pilot transmissions, the system estimates the AP-UE channels under the time-division duplexing (TDD) regime.
-The wireless channel is represented using a block fading model, characterized by a coherence block of length $L_c$ symbols of which $L_p$ pilot symbols are designated for uplink pilot training.
-The small-scale fading is represented by a Rayleigh fading vector $\textbf{h}_{mt} \in \mathbb{C}^{A \times 1}$, and the large-scale fading coefficient (LSFC), encompassing both path-loss and shadowing effects, is denoted by $\beta_{mt}$.
-The comprehensive channel vector $\textbf{g}_{mt} \in \mathbb{C}^{A \times 1}$ between the AP $m$ and the UE $t$, encompassing both small- and large-scale fading, is defined as $\mathbf{g}_{mt} = \beta_{mt}^{1/2}\textbf{h}_{mt}$.
-We suppose that $\textbf{h}_{mt} \sim \mathcal{N}_{\mathbb{C}}(0, \textbf{I}_A)$, for all $m$ and $t$, is an independent and identically distributed complex Gaussian random vector, thus $\mathbf{g}_{mt} \sim \mathcal{N}_{\mathbb{C}}(0, \beta_{mt}\textbf{I}_A)$.
+The system consists of $T$ UEs with a single antenna and $M$ APs, where each AP has $A$ antennas.
+Within the coverage area of interest, there is a uniform distribution of both APs and UEs, and APs serve the UEs using the same frequency and time resources.
+The wireless channel follows a block fading model with a coherence block of length $L_c$ symbols, of which $L_p$ symbols are allocated for pilot training.
+The small-scale fading is represented by a Rayleigh fading vector $\textbf{h}_{mt} {\in} \mathbb{C}^{A \times 1}$, and the large-scale fading coefficient (LSFC), encompassing both path-loss and shadowing effects, is denoted by $\beta_{mt}$.
+The channel vector between AP $m$ and UE $t$, encompassing both small- and large-scale fading, is defined as $\mathbf{g}_{mt} {=} \beta_{mt}^{1/2}\textbf{h}_{mt} {\in} \mathbb{C}^{A \times 1} $.
+We assume that $\textbf{h}_{mt} {\sim} \mathcal{CN}(0, \textbf{I}_A)$, for all $m$ and $t$, is an independent and identically distributed (i.i.d) complex Gaussian random vector, thus $\mathbf{g}_{mt} {\sim} \mathcal{CN}(0, \beta_{mt}\textbf{I}_A)$.
+To enhance scalability, we consider user-centric design~\cite{demir2021foundations}, where $\mathcal{T}_m$ represents the set of UEs served by AP $m$ and $\mathcal{M}_t$ represents the set of APs that are serving UE $t$.